adipinhas/Codo_homeTask/README.md

-A project written using React & Context
+A project written using React & Context.

 To run the project:
 npm i
 npm run dev